Be Your Own Custodian / Trustee

 Bring your spouse or children into your company, and allow them to participate in the plan.

-Take advantage of the ability to take a loan for up to $50,000 from your own 401(k) plan, and pay the plan interest, instead of a bank.
+Take advantage of the ability for each participant to take a loan for up to $50,000 from their money in the 401(k) plan, and pay interest on the loan to the plan, instead of to a bank.

 For those who are serious about growing their retirement account, the 401(k) provides unmatched control and flexibility.